Gone are the days of having to track down paperwork in physical filing cabinets.

 For example, eFileCabinet offers both on-premises and cloud-based storage.
 M-Files has both as well, and also has a hybrid solution.
 Other solutions, like DocuWare are completely cloud-based.

-I personally prefer cloud solutions because you can access content from anywhere.
+We prefer cloud solutions because you can access content from anywhere.
 But for security reasons, some companies want files stored locally on their network.

 Consider what your needs are.
 Would you like to have an on-site, physical location to go to?
 Or do you enjoy the convenience of the cloud?
 Or maybe both!
 The choice is yours.